-The Brentwood Local Development Plan (LDP) Policy PC08, retail hierarchy of designated centres, identifies Ingatestone as a District Shopping Centre where Brentwood BBC would support "localised retail, commercial, flexible workspace, community facilities and services that reduce the need to travel and contribute towards more sustainable and neighbourhood-scale living".
+The adopted Brentwood Local Plan (BLP) Policy PC08, retail hierarchy of designated centres, identifies Ingatestone as a District Shopping Centre where Brentwood would support "localised retail, commercial, flexible workspace, community facilities and services that reduce the need to travel and contribute towards more sustainable and neighbourhood-scale living".

-To retain the retail offer and the provision of community services and facilities considered appropriate within the District Shopping Centre, LDP Policy PC10, Mixed Use Development Centres, seeks to retain the use of retail premises and associated uses in Ingatestone High Street for purposes appropriate for a District Shopping Centre.
-The LDP outlines the appropriate uses for Ingatestone High Street.
+To retain the retail offer and the provision of community services and facilities considered appropriate within the District Shopping Centre, BLP Policy PC10, Mixed Use Development Centres, seeks to retain the use of retail premises and associated uses in Ingatestone High Street for purposes appropriate for a District Shopping Centres.
+The BLP outlines the appropriate uses for Ingatestone High Street.